-University Supervisors should follow formal procedures of evaluation as described below:
+Cooperating teachers, Cooperating Principals, and University Supervisors should follow formal procedures of evaluation as described below:

-- University Supervisors conduct a minimum of four (4) formal Evaluations of Classroom Instruction over the course of the student teaching semester.
-Evaluations should be spaced throughout the semester to show student teacher progress. - Student teachers are observed for the duration (beginning to end) of an instructional activity in his/her assigned classroom. - Factual, detailed data gathered during the observation are recorded on the Teacher Candidate Observation Form. - Specific strengths, weaknesses, and recommendations for improvement are also recorded on Part 3 of Teacher Candidate Observation Form.
-At least one area of growth and one area of strength must be identified.
-Both must be revisited during the next observation, and progress/concerns/etc. on each must be discussed and documented. - Factual and detailed information regarding the student teacher's professional dispositions are recorded two (2) times on the Professional Skills & Dispositions Scale by the Cooperating Teacher over the course of the semester. - Conferences are held with the student teacher after each observation, to discuss the written evaluation and make plans for improvement.
+- Student teachers are observed for the duration (beginning to end) of an instructional activity in his/her assigned classroom. - Factual, detailed data gathered during the observation are recorded on the Evaluation of Classroom Instruction form. - Specific strengths, weaknesses, and recommendations for improvement are also recorded on Part 3 of Evaluation of Classroom Instruction form. - Factual and detailed information regarding the student teacher's professional dispositions are recorded two (2) times on the Professional Skills & Dispositions Scale by the Cooperating Teacher over the course of the semester. - Conferences are held with the student teacher after each observation, to discuss the written evaluation and make plans for improvement.
 The student teacher should sign both forms following the conference to indicate that he/she clearly understands the ratings and suggestions for improvement. - Should the score earned by the student teacher fall lower than acceptable on any evaluation, a Plan for Improvement must be written, implemented and signed by the Student Teacher, Cooperating Teacher and University Supervisor then submitted to the Office of Field Experiences & Clinical Practice.